Robert Kantrowitz, Chair

 314F,S Real Analysis.

 An introduction to analysis.
-Topics include sequences, series, continuity and metric spaces.
+Topics include completeness of the real numbers, cardinality, sequences, series, real-valued functions of a real variable, limits, and continuity.
 (Writing-intensive.)
-Prerequisite, 114 or 215, and 224.
+Prerequisite, 114 or 216, and 224.
 Maximum enrollment, 20.
 Kantrowitz (fall), Cockburn (spring).

 An introduction to functional analysis.
-Topics include metric and normed linear spaces, including sequence spaces, function spaces, and Banach spaces, Banach's fixed point theorem and bounded linear mappings.
+Topics include metric and normed linear spaces, including sequence spaces, function spaces, Hilbert and Banach spaces; Fourier series, and bounded linear operators.
 Prerequisite, 314 or consent of instructor.
+Kantrowitz.

 An introduction to the theory of analytic functions of a complex variable: Cauchy-Riemann equations, contour integration, Cauchy-Goursat theorem, Liouville theorem, Taylor and Laurent expansions, Residue theory.
 Prerequisite, 314.